ndlib/bendo/architecture/transaction.md

 ### sleep

 Sleep will pause the ingest process for 1 second.
-It is intended to be used for testing bendo.
+It is intended to be used for testing Bendo.
 Example usage:

     sleep